pablomaurer/cordova-plugin-file-sync/README.md

 });
 ```
 ### Todo
-Altough there are todo's this plugin is `production ready`, altough I never used it with a app in the appstore apple will may find something that isn't alright so I would be happy about feedback if it worked or not.
+Although there are todo's this plugin is `production ready`, but I never used it with a app in the appstore apple will may find something that isn't alright so I would be happy about feedback if it worked or not.

 Also since it's swift it's a bit more beginner friendly and I'm here for helping you, when you try to contribute.

 **Core Features:**
+- [x] uses backgroundmode
 - [x] download files
 - [x] remove files
-- [ ] upload files via http -> so you have to make probably a php script to recieve the file (is it possible to save files to  `Application Support folder?`)
+- [ ] upload files via http -> so you have to make probably a php script to recieve the file

 **Feature:**
+- [ ] Create nodejs scripts for generating manifest-cli
 - [ ] Sending progress event (find other plugin to see how / cordova-content-sync-plugin maybe?)
 - [ ] something like cronjobs
 - [ ] Event / or Function which returns current status of plugin `working`, `finish` or whatever, will be more usefull when there is also something like a cronjob.
+- [ ] Function which returns localversion and last time finished with sync.
 - [ ] resume download if you where aborted, due to exit. background doesn't matter, because the download would still go on.
 - [ ] ftp implemenation try https://github.com/Constantine-Fry/rebekka
 - [ ] webdav implemenation